Q: What is Work-Study?

 Q: Who gets Work-Study?

-- The Financial Aid Office sets the packaging guidelines used to award Work-Study.
-Work-Study eligibility is awarded after grants, scholarships, loans and other aid for which you are entitled.
+A: The Financial Aid Office sets the packaging guidelines used to award Work-Study.
+Work-Study eligibility is awarded after grants, scholarships, loans and other aid.
 The amount can vary from student to student.

-- If students were not originall awarded Work-Study and wish to recieve Federal Work-Study, submit a written request to add work-study to your financial aid award, if funding becomes available you will be contacted by our Office.
+If students were not originally awarded Work-Study and wish to receive Federal Work-Study, submit a written request to add work-study to your financial aid award, if funding becomes available you will be contacted by our Office.

-Q: What is the process for First-time awarded students to obtain a work-study job?
+Q: What is the process for awarded students to obtain a work-study job?

 - Select a job that interests you from Current Work-Study Openings.